zhongyuanzhao/zhongyuanzhao.github.io/_posts/2021-04-22-deepwaveform-accepted-to-jsac.md

 ---
-title: 'Our work "Deep-Waveform: A Learned OFDM Receiver Based on Deep Complex Convolutional Networks" is accepted to IEEE Journal on Selected Areas in Communications, and will appear in its July 2021 issue.'
+title: 'Our work "Deep-Waveform: A Learned OFDM Receiver Based on Deep Complex Convolutional Networks" is accepted to IEEE Journal on Selected Areas in Communications.'
 date: 2021-04-22
 permalink: /posts/2021/04/deepwaveform-paper-accepted-to-ieee-jsac/
 tags: